mxu3/live-kernel-updater/README.md

 This program is command line only for the time being.
 We try to avoid making your live-usb unbootable so you need to install a new kernel and then do a remaster before we will attempt to update the live kernel, i.e. deal with initrd asf..
-We do this by always looking for new kernels inside of the linuxfs file so we know for sure it will be available upon next boot.
+We do this by always looking for new kernels inside of the linuxfs file (in /boot) so we know it will be available upon next boot.

-It can update a running live system or a live-usb that you plug into any system.
-You will be prompted with choices if you don't already specify what you want to do via command line options.
+It can update a running live system or a live-usb that you plugged in, e.g. on a SD-card.
+You will be prompted with choices if you do not already specify what you want to do via command line options.

 The log file is at `/var/log/live-kernel-updater.log`